Finding the perfect egg substitute for baking can be a challenge, especially for those who follow a vegan diet or have an egg allergy.

 Flaxseed

-Flaxseed, or Flax Seed is a great egg substitute used for baking, especially vegan baking, and a great source of fiber; it can also help lower cholesterol levels.
-The slightly nutty flavor they add to these dishes can enhance their natural sweetness, making them perfect for sweet and savory applications.
+Flaxseed, or Flax Seed, is a great egg substitute for baking, especially vegan baking.
+It is also a great source of fiber and can help lower cholesterol levels.
+The slightly nutty flavor it adds to these dishes can enhance their natural sweetness, making them perfect for sweet and savory applications.

 Liquid Egg Substitute